User Management

 Inviting a New User

-- Go to Settings > Users
+- Go to Settings > Team

 - Click Invite User

-- Select permission level (Admin, Editor, Viewer)
+- Select an access level (Admin, Editor, Viewer)

 The invitee receives an email with: